ianjonsen/aniMotum/README.md

 remotes::install_github("ianjonsen/foieGras", dependencies = c("Imports","LinkingTo","Suggests"))
 ```

 Note: there can be issues getting compilers to work properly, especially on a Mac with OS X 10.13.x or higher.
-If you encounter install and compile issues, I recommend you consult the excellent information on the [glmmTMB](https://github.com/glmmTMB/glmmTMB)
+If you encounter install and compile issues, I recommend you consult the excellent information on the [glmmTMB](https://github.com/glmmTMB/glmmTMB) GitHub.